laravel/docs/notifications.md

                     $block->text('An invoice has been paid.');
                 })
                 ->actionsBlock(function (ActionsBlock $block) {
-                     // ID defaults to "button_acknowledge_invoice"
+                     // ID defaults to "button_acknowledge_invoice"...
                     $block->button('Acknowledge Invoice')->primary();

-                    // Manually configure the ID
+                    // Manually configure the ID...
                     $block->button('Deny')->danger()->id('deny_invoice');
                 });
     }

 <a name="slack-confirmation-modals"></a>
-### Confirmation Modals
+#### Confirmation Modals

-If you would like to confirm an action before it is taken, you may use the `confirm()` method when defining your button.
-The `confirm()` method accepts a `ConfirmObject` instance or a callback that receives a `ConfirmObject` instance:
+If you would like to confirm an action before it is taken, you may invoke the `confirm` method when defining your button.
+The `confirm` method accepts a message and a closure which receives a `ConfirmObject` instance:

     use Illuminate\Notifications\Slack\BlockKit\Blocks\ActionsBlock;
     use Illuminate\Notifications\Slack\BlockKit\Blocks\ContextBlock;